formkit/docs-content/inputs/rating.md

 ## Min/max

-The `min` prop denotes the minimum value you can select while the `max` prop denotes the maximum value the end-user can select (and subsequently the number of icons rendered).
+The `min` and `max` props define the minimum and maximum values an end-user can select (and subsequently the number of icons rendered):

 <example
 name="Rating"